Issung/Gematrix/README.md

 #### Guides Used
 * [Butano Getting Started](https://gvaliente.github.io/butano/getting_started.html).
 * [GDB Debugging with mGBA](https://felixjones.co.uk/mgba_gdb/vscode.html).

-## Instructions
+* Help from the lovely folks in the gbadev Discord.

+### Build / Debug
 1. Clone the repo and `cd` into it.
 2. `git submodule update --init` to pull Butano submodule.
 3. `cd` into `src` this is where the actual GBA project is stored.
 3. `make -j$(nproc)` to build using the makefile.
-4. Open the output `.gba` file with your emulator to test.
+4. Open the output `.gba` file with your emulator to play.

+#### Debugging:
+* The `.elf` file contains all the debug symbols, run this to debug.
+    * This is what is launched by VSCode debugging, specified in launch.json.
+* If you want a better debugging experience you can play in the Makefile.
+    * Set USERFLAGS to `-Og` to disable most optimisations.